 Pi Chi Omega is all about connecting and enriching the pest management industry.
 Our engaged and diverse membership means there is plenty of opportunity for our members to learn from each other, and to positively impact the industry by sharing our collective knowledge and passion for the technical side of the industry.
 Read below about the four main ways Pi Chi Omega aims to connect and enrich the pest management industry

 Your membership supports four students each year who are enrolled in a full-time course of study within the field of entomology, or a related scientific field of study.
-Each year Pi Chi Omega awards $9,000 in scholarships to four deserving students as follows: Dr. John Osmun Scholarship $3,000, Founder’s Endowment Scholarship $2,000, Alain VanRyckeghem Memorial Scholarship and the Dr. Austin Frishman Scholarship $2,000.
-Click here to read more about the Pi Chi Omega scholarship program.
+Each year Pi Chi Omega awards $13,000 in scholarships to six deserving students as follows: Dr. John Osmun Scholarship $3,000, Founder’s Endowment Scholarship $2,000, Alain VanRyckeghem Memorial Scholarship, the Dr. Austin Frishman Scholarship $2,000, the Norm Ehmann Scholarhip $2,000 and the R. Randall Rollins Memorial Scholarship $2,000.

 Providing our members with fun social events is part of the picture – Pi Chi Omega holds many opportunities for fun.
 But more than that, Pi Chi Omega encourages our members to forge friendships and relationships where they can share information about technical challenges and lend support by offering solutions.
 Click here to learn about how Pi Chi Omega connects our members!

 Toward the end of creating more networking opportunities, Pi Chi Omega will be getting more active on Facebook, Twitter, Linkedin and other social platforms to increase the social media presence as well as to increase the networking opportunities among members and potential members.
 Members will be encouraged to post accomplishments, findings and industry related material.